 As a more complex and risky asset class, options have typically only been used by experienced traders and speculators.
 However, Gatsby is creating an easier way to both learn about options and buy and sell them without paying any fees.

 Gatsby offers a beginner-friendly interface on their mobile app that opens the options trading process to a wider group of investors.
 They also have a desktop version in the works.
 However, you'll need to join the waitlist on their site for updates.

 Options are a form of derivative investment.
 This means they derive their value from the price of the stock that they are related to.

 To keep it simple, an option gives you the right, but not the obligation, to buy or sell a stock at a certain date and specified price.

 The date of the option is called the expiration date and the specified price is called its strike price.

 For example, you could buy an option on Apple stock that would allow you to purchase one share for $120 on June 1st.
 The price of this option would be related to the current price of Apple stock as well as the time remaining until the expiration date.

 Therefore, when trading options you must keep two factors in mind; time and price.

-In general, options are short-term investment vehicles and require traders to keep up with short term price movements in stocks to profit.
+In general, options are used as short-term investment vehicles and require traders to keep up with short-term price movements in stocks to profit.

 There are two primary types of options; calls and puts.